wgx8130/ChineseFoodRecognition/README.md

 # Enhancing Dietary Management through Advanced Chinese Food Image Recognition: Performance Analysis and Optimization Strategies

-We provide the source code of the paper "Chinese food image recognition for dietary management: Performance improvement and analysis of recognition failures" for readers.
+We provide the source code of the paper "Enhancing Dietary Management through Advanced Chinese Food Image Recognition: Performance Analysis and Optimization Strategies" for readers.
 This paper has been submitted to the journal "The Visual Computer" for review.

 ## Training